EdgeOne CLI

 deploy

-command supports a Git-independent way to directly deploy folders or ZIP packages from CI/CD pipelines to EdgeOne Pages.edgeone pages deploy <directoryOrZip> -n <projectName> -t <token> [-e <env>]
+command supports direct package deployment from CI/CD pipeline to EdgeOne Pages via folder or ZIP, independent of Git.edgeone pages deploy [<directoryOrZip>] -n <projectName> -t <token> [-e <env>]

 Parameter Description

-<directoryOrZip>: Required path of the folder or ZIP package to be deployed
+<directoryOrZip>: folder or ZIP package path to deploy

 CI Pipeline Example

-# Production environment deploymentedgeone pages deploy ./dist -n project-name -t $EDGEONE_API_TOKEN# Preview environment deploymentedgeone pages deploy ./dist.zip -n project-name -e preview -t $EDGEONE_API_TOKEN
+# Production environment deploymentedgeone pages deploy -n project-name -t $EDGEONE_API_TOKEN# Preview environment deploymentedgeone pages deploy -n project-name -e preview -t $EDGEONE_API_TOKEN

 Before using the deployment command in the CI/CD pipeline, generate an API Token in the EdgeOne Pages console.
 For more information, see the API Token document.